percysoft/challenge_cocktails/README.md

-## Project installation CRM-ADMIN_REACT
+## Project installation CHALLENGE_COCKTAILS

 The project is dockerizado and was configure in Makefile

 ### `make image`

-The node image is built
+The node image is build

 ### `make install`